mshuqair/Multi-shared-task-Self-supervised-CNN-LSTM/README.md

 # Multi-shared-task Self-supervised (M-SSL) Multichannel CNN-LSTM

 This code is for the proposed Multi-shared-task Self-supervised CNN-LSTM network to estimate UPDRS-III scores of PD patients.
-The research associated with this code is under revision at the MDPI Bioengineering journal.
+The MDPI Bioengineering journal has recently accepted the research associated with this code.